 Create and launch a variety of feedback surveys for new feature requests, satisfaction surveys, new update surveys, etc.

-Analyze how users interact with new features with feature tags
+Analyze how users interact with new features with auto-capture

-In addition to collecting feedback, Userpilot enables you to see things directly from the user’s perspective.
+In addition to collecting feedback, Userpilot enables you to see things directly from the user’s perspective with autocapture.

-Tag your new features and track how users interact with them.
+All you have to do is label your new features, and you will have historical data to track how users interact with them.
 Do they locate it easily?
 Are engagement levels high or low?
 Is there an unusual drop-off at some point in the flow?

 Depending on your findings, you can then prompt an interactive walkthrough to promote the feature and properly educate users.